Black Rock Sands

 Once you arrive in Porthmadog you should take the second turning on your left on the roundabout in the centre of town.
 This will take you along the main high street.
 Continue up the main high street, then make a right turn towards Morfa Bychan.

 Continue along this road until you reach the village of Morfa Bychan.
-There are two entrances onto the beach, the first one being approximately half way through the village on your left hand side and is just after the local store.
-For 2017 this entrance is for emergency vehicles only.
-Launching access is not possible.
-The second entrance onto the beach (which brings you closer to the launch area) can be found by following the road straight through the village, where you will see the beach access & warden hut to your left just past “Glan Y Mor” campsite.
+The entrance onto the beach area can be found by following the road straight through the village, where you will see the beach access & warden hut to your left just past “Glan Y Mor” campsite.